mauuroo/darling60-keyboard/readme.md

 # QMK Configuration
-Keyboard configuration using the lords rex60lite pcb
+Keyboard configuration using the rex60lite pcb by lords

 ![alt text](image.png)